varun-jalandery/dynaint/README.md

 11. **src/test/unit** - This directory contains the unit tests
 12. **src/test/functional** - This directory contains the functional
 tests.
+13. **src/lib/Lambda** - This class has invoke method to directly call aws lambdas.

 ## Commands